Course code 90D5

-You will study through supported online learning via the university's virtual learning environment (VLE) with support from your tutors.
-You will also attend two mandatory field weeks where you will participate in practical exercises (held in October and April).
+- You will study through supported online learning via the university's virtual learning environment (VLE), with support from your tutors.
+You will also attend two mandatory field weeks, where you will participate in practical exercises (held in October and April)

-Part-time: 1 year
+- Part-time: 1 year

-For information on costs of this course please contact the college at which you wish to study.
+For information on costs of this course please contact the campus where you wish to study.

-External scholarships and financial support may be available.
-Contact the relevant UHI partner college for more information.
+External scholarships and financial support, such as an Individual Training Account, may be available.
+Please contact the relevant UHI partner college for more information.

 On successful completion of this course you may be interested in pursuing further studies at HNC/D level, or supervisory work within the sector.

-We are delighted that you are thinking about studying at the University of the Highlands and Islands (UHI).
-UHI operates a fair and open admissions system committed to equality of opportunity and non-discrimination.
+We are delighted that you are thinking about studying at the University of the Highlands and Islands.
+We operate a fair and open admissions system committed to equality of opportunity and non-discrimination.
 We consider all applications on merit and on the basis of ability to achieve, without discrimination on grounds of gender, age, disability, ethnicity and socio-economic background.
 We welcome applications from all prospective students and aim to provide appropriate and efficient services to students with disabilities.